 Lindsay is a partner specialising in restructuring and insolvency.

 Lindsay advises across the full spectrum of stakeholders and processes on both domestic and cross-border restructuring matters.
-Her experience includes acting for financial creditors, borrowers, insolvency officeholders, pension trustees and others on matters involving schemes of arrangement, company voluntary arrangements, security enforcements, pre-packs and other formal insolvency appointments, intercreditor disputes, out-of-court restructurings and distressed M&A. Recent high-profile mandates include acting for Bulb Energy on its response to the energy crisis, Revlon on the international aspects of its Chapter 11 case, and creditors to various of the Intu group companies.
+Her experience includes acting for financial creditors, borrowers, insolvency officeholders, pension trustees and others on matters involving restructuring plans, schemes of arrangement, company voluntary arrangements, security enforcements, pre-packs and other formal insolvency appointments, intercreditor disputes, out-of-court restructurings and distressed M&A. Recent high-profile mandates include acting for Bulb Energy on its response to the energy crisis, Revlon on the international aspects of its Chapter 11 case, and creditors to various of the Intu group companies.

 During her time at Freshfields, Lindsay has been seconded to work as a banking associate in the Financial Restructuring Group at Houlihan Lokey.

 Lindsay is ranked in Chambers UK and was included in Global Restructuring Review’s 40 Under 40 2022 and The Lawyer’s Hot 100 for 2021.
 Lindsay has been listed as Rising Star in Legal Media Group's Expert Guides since 2021.
 She is a current member of the ILA Council.

 Non-confidential deals and highlights include advising:

-- Debenhams on its response to Covid-19 including the “light touch” administration of its UK business, as well as its previous pre-pack administration and company voluntary arrangements;
+- Debenhams on all aspects of its administration including the sale of certain assets to boohoo, as well as its previous pre-pack administration and company voluntary arrangements;

 - a group of lenders to Codere in relation to its 2020 scheme of arrangement;